fragrussu/fragrussu.github.io/README.md

 ## My work
 My research focus is in quantitative MRI (qMRI) acquisition and computational modelling.
 I have an interest in qMRI of brain and especially spinal cord for applications in neurodegnerative disorders (e.g. multiple sclerosis).
 More recently, I have started working in prostate MRI, using artificial intelligence to tackle problems in protocol design and parameter estimation.

-My mission is to make MRI better using computational tools, enabling the detection pathology much earlier than what we can do today, for the benefit of patients.
-You can find a list of my works in my [Google Scholar](https://scholar.google.co.uk/citations?user=Zj5Vt3YAAAAJ&hl=en&oi=sra) or [ORCID](https://orcid.org/0000-0002-0945-3909/print) pages.
+My mission is to make MRI better using computational tools, enabling the detection of pathology much earlier than what we can do today, for the benefit of patients.
+You can find my works in [Google Scholar](https://scholar.google.co.uk/citations?user=Zj5Vt3YAAAAJ&hl=en&oi=sra) or [ORCID](https://orcid.org/0000-0002-0945-3909/print).

 ## My code
 I strongly believe in the importance of open science and I share my code and data whenever I can.
 Below you can find a list of code repositories that I have made openly available.